The standing rigging on a sailboat is a system of stainless steel wires that holds the mast upright and supports the spars.

 Like I said in the beginning, the standing rigging on a sailboat is a system of stainless steel wires that holds the mast upright and supports the spars.
 When sailing, the rig helps transfer wind forces from the sails to the boat’s structure.
 This is critical for maintaining the stability and performance of the vessel.

 The rig can also consist of other materials, such as synthetic lines or steel rods, yet its purpose is the same.
-We will delve more into these materials later in the article.
+But more on that later.

-Since the rig supports the mast, we must ensure that it is always in appropriate condition before we take the boat out at sea.
-I want to give you an example from a recent experience.
+Since the rig supports the mast, you’ll need to ensure that it is always in appropriate condition before taking your boat out to sea.
+Let me give you an example from a recent experience.